EDUCBA

 Border-No line

-I will change the color for each bar to make it look nicer and vibrant in this case.
+I will change the color for each bar to make it look nicer and more vibrant in this case.
 The final bullet chart should look like the one below:

 employee performance 1

 You can add the Chart Title for this chart to make it look nicer.
 This is by far the Single -KPI bullet chart.
-Using the same technique, you also can produce a Multi-KPI bullet chart and make it a permanent member of your dashboard instead of the Speedometer that consumes a lot of space.
+Using the same technique, you also can produce a Multi-KPI bullet chart and make it a permanent member of your dashboard instead of the Speedometer, which consumes a lot of space.
 Just keep an eye on the formatting of the bullets (bars within).
 We need to have uniformity throughout the chart for different KPI parameters.

 Things to Remember About Excel Bullet Chart